boydsmaps

 Description

-This map - available exclusively at boydsmaps - is based on the same NLCD dataset as our Landscape of the United States 2024 map and can be used as a companion to all the maps in the Landscape Series with our sync app.
+This map (a boydsmaps exclusive) is based on the same NLCD dataset as our Landscape of the United States 2024 map and can be used as a companion to all the maps in the series with our sync app.

 Road data includes interstate highways, US highways, state and county routes from the National Atlas of the United States.
 Minor roads were derived from the 2024 National Landcover Database (NLCD) impervious descriptor product which differentiates roads from other impervious surfaces.
 This dataset provides clear images of minor roads in many locations but lacks detail in others, depending on the local geology and other factors.

-Major roads are identified with custom route icons, a special boydsmaps feature not found on other maps.
+Major roads are identified with custom route icons (a unique boydsmaps feature).
 Some toll road icons contain small text that is difficult to read; use the legend below as a reference.
-There are a total of 28,455 of these custom route icons on the map.
+There are a total of 28,455 of these custom route icons on the level 12 map, with fewer shown as you zoom out.

 The locations of cities and towns were derived from points created at the geographic centers of polygons in the National Map Governmental Unit Boundaries dataset.
-We chose this source because it includes population data, unlike other national datasets such as US Census Bureau shapefiles.
-This allowed us to create labels with font sizes proportional to population as shown below.
-Note that the dates are unknown for this data however and may not accurately represent the current population of all cities.
-We also included some small towns from a legacy boydsmaps dataset that doesn't include population data.
+We chose this source because it includes population data, unlike other national datasets that we found.
+This allowed us to create labels with font sizes proportional to population as shown below (but note that the dates are unknown, so population numbers may have changed).
+We also included some small towns from a legacy boydsmaps dataset with unknown populations.

 A total of 76,228 Points of Interest (POI) derived from the USGS Geographic Names Information System (GNIS) are included in the map.
-For the most part, they fall into the category of geographic features, as summarized below.
-Again, you must zoom all the way in to level 12 to see all points of interest.
+For the most part, we are only showing geographic features related to the terrain, as summarized below.
+Again, you must zoom in to level 12 to see all points of interest.
 As you zoom out, fewer POI are shown until you reach level 6 where there are none.

 Custom icons with standard three-letter codes were created for major airports, based on data from the Bureau of Transportation Statistics.
-These are only shown at zoom levels 10 through 12.
+These are only shown at zoom levels 10, 11 and 12.

-The GNIS data did not include the elevation of mountain summits, so we generated them from the same ASTER GDEM data that was used for the shaded terrain.
+The GNIS data did not include the elevation of mountain summits, so we generated them from the same ASTER GDEM data that was used to render the shaded terrain.
 All elevations are shown in feet.

-Green forest shading and pink areas representing development were derived directly from the 2024 Annual National Landcover Database.
-They were then mapped onto a 3d surface created from ASTER GDEM terrain data (which is also used in our series of US Landscape maps).
-Waterbodies were also extracted from 2024 Annual NLCD but then converted to vector-format polygons which were subsequently re-sampled and smoothed to produce a better-looking final version to overlay on the terrain.
-Wetlands were also processed with a similar technique, creating polygons that are filled with traditional wetland symbols.
+Green forest shading and pink shading representing developed areas were derived directly from the 2024 Annual National Landcover Database.
+They were then mapped onto a 3d surface created from ASTER GDEM data (which is also used in the Landscape Series).
+Waterbodies were extracted from the same dataset, converted to vector polygons and re-sampled/smoothed for a better-looking final version.
+Wetlands were created similarly, but with a transparent overlay of traditional wetland symbols.

 Credits